 I came across a statistic the other day that gave me pause and made me reflect upon what so many people are doing wrong when it comes to their finances.

 According to recent surveys, about 50% of Americans die completely broke.

 Even worse, most people pass away not only with a net worth of zero but addled with significant debt.
 In many cases, that debt ...
 Continue Reading →

 If you’ve bought ot sold a home or even refinanced your mortgage, you’ve surely encountered the term “appraisal.”
 But what is it?
 An appraisal is just an informed evaluation from a professional appraiser.
 It attempts to define the market value, which is used by banks, lenders, and buyers and sellers.

-It comes after a thorough and detailed inspection of the property in ...
+It comes after a thorough and detailed inspection of the property in question, ...
 Continue Reading →

 According to new data from the American Psychological Association and other studies, money is the leading cause of stress for Americans.

 In fact, 76 percent of Americans report that financial worries stress them out the most, above even work (70 percent), angst about the economy (65 percent), family responsibilities (47 percent) and personal health concerns (46 percent).